 Q: Should the data be transformed before sending it to S3?

-Yes, we recommend the following instructions: How to format data and file in the S3 bucket to format the data from your system or data warehouse to the S3 bucket.
+Yes, we recommend the instructions in How to format data and file in the S3 bucket to format the data from your system or data warehouse to the S3 bucket.

 Q: How should the data be transferred?

-We would need 9 months of historical data to train the predictive models plus fresh data every ~ 4 hours
+We would need 9 months of historical data to train the predictive models plus fresh data every ~4 to 12 hours.

 - either each file contains only the most recent data, then load each files separately